 CUSOM MSBS students may pursue research and scholarly activities in many areas of individual interest.
 Faculty mentors in areas of biomedical and clinical research are available to provide guidance for student scholarly work.
 The faculty mentor has overall responsibility for the conduct of research or scholarly activity and is ultimately responsible for obtaining approval from regulatory committees as needed.
-As such, CUSOM requires that a faculty member approve all scholarly activity undertaken by students; however, student and faculty investigators may share the responsibility for complying with policies related to research ethics.
-For a student-initiated project, the student must have a faculty sponsor, who will serve as the project PI and student mentor.
+As such, CUSOM requires that students receive appropriate mentorship while engaging in scholarly endeavors.
+A faculty member must approve all scholarly activity undertaken by students or if working on a project outside of CUSOM, the student must identify an individual higher-ranking than that of a student who will serve as the project lead and mentor.
+However, student and faculty investigators may share the responsibility for complying with policies related to research ethics.
+For a student-initiated project, the student must have a faculty, or outside higher-ranking sponsor, who will serve as the project PI and student mentor.
 The student may prepare the relevant proposals and applications in close cooperation with the mentor.
 Mentors and students are responsible for conducting their research in accordance with University and institutional affiliates' research policies.